J.Y. Park

-Park Jin-young (born December 13, 1971), also known by his stage names J. Y. Park and The Asiansoul or the initials JYP, is a South Korean singer-songwriter, record producer, record executive, and reality television show judge.
+Park Jin-young (born December 13, 1971), also known by his stage names J.Y.
+Park and The Asiansoul or the initials JYP, is a South Korean singer-songwriter, record producer, record executive, and reality television show judge.
 Park rose to stardom as a singer following the release of his 1994 debut album, Blue City.
-In 1997, he became the founder of JYP Entertainment, one of the most profitable entertainment agencies in South Korea.
+In 1997, he founded JYP Entertainment, which went on to become one of the most profitable entertainment agencies in South Korea.

 As the head of JYP Entertainment from 1997 to 2011, Park has developed and managed successful K-pop artists including 2PM, Day6, Got7, Itzy, KickFlip, Miss A, Nmixx, Rain, Stray Kids, Twice, Xdinary Heroes and Wonder Girls, as well as Mandopop group Boy Story and J-pop groups Nexz and NiziU.

 Early life and education

 Park was born in Gwangjin District, Seoul, South Korea.
 His father was a news correspondent based in the U.S. At age 9, Park moved with his mother to New York following his father's reassignment.
 They lived there for three years before Park returned to Seoul for high school.
 He later attended Yonsei University, during which time he released his first two albums.
 He graduated with a bachelor's in geology in 1996.
 He has an older sister.
 Park learned music composition and production for two years from Kim Hyung-suk, who is considered one of the best pop music composers and producers of all time in South Korea.